keplerg/tikz-draw/README.md

 6. **Move & Adjust**: Use the Move tool (M) to reposition objects, or use arrow keys to nudge selected objects for precise positioning.
 Works with single or multiple objects!

 7. **Rotate Objects**: Use the Rotate tool (O) to rotate objects around their center.
 Click and drag in a circular motion to rotate interactively (snaps to 5°), or hold Ctrl for finer 1° snapping.
-Note: Rectangles cannot be rotated.

 8. **Copy & Duplicate**: Copy objects with Ctrl+C and paste with Ctrl+V. Works with single or multiple objects - relationships are preserved!